UCL-COMP0233-24-25/assignment-submission-checker/docs/source/contributing.md

 to run pre-commit across all files in the repository at any time.

+### Testing

+Our test suite is designed to [run with `tox`](https://tox.wiki/en/4.23.2/index.html), though it can also be invoked by running `pytest` and pointing it to the `tests` folder.
+Note that if you do the latter, you might want to first [configure the `integration-test`](#integration-test), or simply ignore the result of this test.

+#### Integration Test

+The `tests/integration-test` subfolder contains a configurable integration test that developers can use to run the entire analysis pipeline, but in a way that is compatible with a debugger such as `debugpy`.
+To configure this test, you should:

+- Setup the `tests/integration-test/inputs` folder with your assignment scheme and submission, if these are needed.
+The integration test can cope with both local schemes and submissions, as well as fetching schemes or repositories from GitHub.
+- Add a fixture to `tests/integration-test/test_integration.py` that defines the arguments you want to pass to `cli_main:main`.

+The file comes pre-configured with some default settings to get you started, though the contents of the `tests/integration-test/inputs` folder are deliberately ignored by the repository.
+Likewise, you should direct any outputs you need from this integration test to `tests/integration-test/outputs`, which is also ignored by the repository.

 ## Building the Documentation

 The documentation is built [using `Sphinx`][sphinx] and deployed via GitHub actions whenever a push to `main` occurs.